muhajirrr/fp_sisop_xv6/README.md

+# XV6 - FPB02

-List command to be implemented:
+Command to be implemented:

 - [x] cp
 - [ ] cp -R